JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

   0.305394 seconds (19.96 k allocations: 781.836 KiB)
 ```

+you can see it's essentially as fast again.
+However, StaticArrays was
+already present because it gets loaded internally by Plots---all the
+invalidations it causes have already happened before we issued that
+second plotting command.
+Let's contrast that with what happens if you
-But if you load a package that does a lot of invalidation (on Julia versions 1.5 and below),
+load a package that does a lot of *new* invalidation (again, this is on Julia
+versions 1.5 and below):

 ```julia-repl
 julia> using SIMD